JetBrains/teamcity-documentation/topics/docker.md

 <td>

+Available for the _File_ source type:

-_Available if File is selected as the source_.
-Specify the path to the Docker file.
-The path should be relative to the [checkout directory](build-checkout-directory.md).
+Specify the path to the [Dockerfile](https://docs.docker.com/engine/reference/builder/).
+The path should be relative to the [build checkout directory](build-checkout-directory.md).

 </td></tr><tr>